What Are Infographics?

 Use a simple color palette of no more than 4 colors for your infographic, unless it contains some specific information like logos of different companies.

 Use colors to highlight information where necessary.
-Use good contrast to display different type of information.
+Use good contrast to display different types of information.

 Font color is also an important aspect that can make your infographic good or bad.
 Decide a font color based on the background color being used.

-Infographics are important design deliverable that help you to present complex set of information in a simpler form.
+Infographics are important design deliverables that help you to present a complex set of information in a simpler form.
 It is important to design your infographics with much attention and follow the best practices to make them beautiful and effective.

-Remember, designing good infographics require a lot of practice with patience.
+Remember, designing good infographics requires a lot of practice with patience.
 So, keep on working to improve your infographics.